 - Community Futures Program

-If you are starting a new business or looking to grow your existing business in the Northwest Territories, you could be eligible for business assistance, funding or counselling.
+If you are starting a new business or looking to grow your existing business in the NWT, you could be eligible for business assistance, funding or counselling.

 - Financial programs